AyrA/AmazonBlock/README.md

 Blocks the entire Network of Amazon.

+The inbound direction is useful to block a huge number of possibly unwanted and automated requests if you run a service.

 This application is a variant of [CountryBlock](https://github.com/AyrA/CountryBlock) and behaves similar, but has a simpler command line usage.